Chocorean/aoc22/README.md

 Ok, let's take a break on this and move on day 15.
 I am opening an issue and I will take a look at this later.

+### After validating day 15, Dec 20

+I should stop trying to implement everything myself and sometimes rely more on other people's work.
+Thank you [Jon](https://github.com/jonathanGB/unbounded-interval-tree)!